 Even though I spent a lot of time studying the Bible, my discernment, my ability to resist temptation, and my ability to fight the spiritual battle were all weakened because I lacked a real prayer life.
 But through the encouragement of a friend, I have come to enjoy prayer and to seek it in ways that I had never done so before.
 And that was a key step for me because if I am not a prayer warrior first, how can I teach kids to pray?

 Early this year, I started thinking of how I could encourage my children to become prayer warriors the way my friend had encouraged me.
 I don’t want my girls to waste years missing out on something so amazingly powerful like I did.
 I therefore meditated on it and I discovered that a lot of the same reasons I had disliked praying were the same reasons my children did not enjoy it either.
-I asked God for wisdom and direction on the things that I could do to encourage them to become prayer warriors and now I want to share what I learned with you in a two part blog.
-This is the first one.
+I asked God for wisdom and direction on the things that I could do to encourage them to become prayer warriors and now I want to share what I learned.

 This first strategy is simple and straight forward and I have seen the fruit of it this past year with my girls.